Table of Contents

 As a nootropic supplement, Holy Basil is used primarily to support mood, promote relaxation, and reduce stress.

 Here we’ll explore how Holy Basil benefits your brain.

 Holy Basil helps:

-- Neurotransmitters: Supplementing with Holy Basil increases levels of dopamine, is a monoamine oxidase inhibitor (MAOI),[ii] and inhibits acetylcholinesterase (AChE) which boosts acetylcholine.[iii]
+- Neurotransmitters: Supplementing with Holy Basil increases levels of dopamine, and serotonin, and reduces epinephrine, norepinephrine, and monoamine oxidase,[ii] and inhibits acetylcholinesterase (AChE) which boosts acetylcholine.[iii]

 - Anxiety & stress: Holy Basil reduces spikes in cortisol induced by chronic stress.[iv]
 And is particularly effective in reducing stress caused by loud noise.[v]